temmyscope/uploader/ReadMe.md

 ## Seven File Uploader

-	- It is part of the libraries used on the altvel framework project but can be used in any applicable file upload scenario
+	- It is part of the libraries used on the altvel framework project but can be used in any applicable file upload scenario.

-	- File Uploader a.k.a uploader-trait is developed by Elisha Temiloluwa a.k.a TemmyScope
+	- File Uploader a.k.a uploader-trait is developed by Elisha Temiloluwa a.k.a TemmyScope.

 	- Developed to make easier the routine of file upload on traditional file servers.